hhb1-ua/technical-assessment-ricardo-digital/README.md

 * I've implemented routing using ReactRouter.

 ### Additional functionality
-* The data sent to the API is previously sanitized using Zod, which allows data validation.
+* The data sent to the API is previously checked using Zod, which allows data validation.
 * I've written unit tests that can be executed using ```npm run test```.